The Best Wireless Security Cameras of 2024

 2K HDR Video

 Arlo offers a wide range of wireless cameras, from the simple and affordable Arlo Essential line to the pricey but high-tech Arlo Ultras.
-Between those two product lines is the Arlo Pro lineup, headlined by the Arlo Pro 4 and 5S.
+Between those two product lines is the Arlo Pro lineup, headlined by the Arlo Pro 5S.
 We like the Arlo Pro in particular because it records in high-definition 2560p resolution.
 That’s twice the resolution of the Arlo Essential cameras, but not as bandwidth-hungry as the 4K Arlo Ultra cameras.
 It’s the perfect middle ground.

 We also noticed in our review that it uses HDR or high-dynamic range.
 If you’re an iPhone user, you know how much difference HDR makes in outdoor settings.
 HDR is a camera feature that balances light and dark areas within a frame, which comes handy for identifying smaller details like license plate numbers.